MicrosoftDocs/dynamics-365-ai/ai-docs/sales/manage-sample-data.md

 ## Remove sample data
 As an administrator, you can remove sample data that is no longer required in your organization.
 >[!NOTE]
->You always add the sample data back whenever it’s required.
+>You can always add the sample data back whenever it’s required.

 **To remove the sample data:**
 1. Sign in to your sales app.
 2. Go to **Change area** in the lower-left corner of the page and select **Sales Insight settings**.